Speak to an expert

 Can I control my heating and hot water with an app?

 Depending on your set up and which manufacturer yes you can have app control.
-Some options allow you more functionality than others so please speak to the team about this at the point of sale or with your designer.
+Some options give you more features than others.
+Please talk to the team or your designer.

 Can I use my existing Nest / Hive / Tado / Honeywell control for my heating?